Conflict of Interests Policy

 A. Gifts, Extra Compensation, or Other Benefits

-This section summarizes Conflict of Interest Act prohibitions, expect as otherwise noted.
+This section A summarizes Conflict of Interest Act prohibitions, except as otherwise noted.
 Employees with questions or inquiries regarding these Gift limitations are encouraged to contact University Counsel.

 2. Additional Prohibitions on Employees Required to Complete Statements of Economic Interest.
 In addition to the prohibitions in Section 1 above, any employee who is required to file a statement of economic interest (see Section C, below) is prohibited from accepting, soliciting, or receiving any single gift with a value of more than $100 or any combination of gifts with an aggregate value of more than $100 within any single calendar year from a lobbyist, lobbyist’s principal, or a person or entity who is, or who is seeking to become, a party to a contract with William & Mary, except to the extent permitted by Section 2.2-3103.1 of the Code of Virginia.

-3. Exceptions: Executive Order 2 defines Gifts to exclude 14 items, including items that are donated to charity (without taking a charitable contribution), offers of certain tickets, admission or passes, financial aid normally awarded, and certain prizes or awards.
-See Appendix B.
+3. Exceptions: Executive Order Number 2 (2014) defines gifts to exclude 14 items, including items that are donated to charity (without taking a charitable contribution), offers of certain tickets, admission or passes, financial aid normally awarded, and certain prizes or awards.

 1. University Resources.
 Employees may not use any university-funded or -supported resources for non-university purposes.
 University-funded or -supported resources include university facilities, administrative offices, work product, results, materials, property, records, or information developed with university funding or other university support.